robatron/dotfiles-installer/README.md

 ## Usage

 Akinizer uses [gulp](https://gulpjs.com/) to define, manage, and run tasks.
-To define your own system configuration, create a gulpfile, import akinizer, and define your configuration. **See [./gulpfile.js](./gulpfile.js) for a working example.**
+To define your own system configuration, create a gulpfile, import akinizer, and define your configuration. **See [example/gulpfile.js](example/gulpfile.js) for an annotated working example.**

 System configuration is defined as _phases_ organized in a _task tree_.
 Each phase has a list of targets and an _action_ to apply to them.
 Actions support different arguments, listed below.